Like all guitar players, I spend more time than I should thinking about tonewoods.

 Introducing – Jatoba Wood

 Since it is a relatively dry wood, this means it will require a little extra maintenance to keep it from drying out too much.
 Jatoba is a relatively strong wood, however, so just a little care can go a long way.
+I use lemon oil on my rosewood fretboards, and jatoba responds well to the same care.

-In the tone department, jatoba leans to the warmer side, with a little sharpness in the mid-range.
+I found that, in the tone department, jatoba leans to the warmer side, with a little sharpness in the mid-range.
 The extra mid-range makes it a prime candidate for overdriven and high gain sounds.
 Solo work will especially benefit from this to cut right to the front of a mix.

 Rosewood vs Jatoba